day8/re-frame/docs/MentalModelOmnibus.md

 the "machine" on which these instructions execute.

 In this repo's README, near the top, I explained that re-frame had a Data Oriented Design.
-That tends to mean there's a DSL (Domain specific language) somewhere and an interpreter for it.
-With re-frame, YOU design a DSL and then YOU provide the machine to run it.
+Typically, that claim means there's a DSL (Domain specific language) involved and an interpreter for it.
+As you design your re-frame app, YOU design a DSL and then YOU provide the machine to execute it.

 Summary:
   - Events are the assembly language of your app.
-  - These instructions collectively form a Domain Specific Language (DSL).
+  - The instructions collectively form a Domain Specific Language (DSL).
 The language of your system.
   - These instructions are data.
   - One instruction after another gets executed by your functioning app.
   - The Event Handlers you register collectively implement the "machine" on which this DSL executes.

-On the subject of DSLs, I'd recommend James Reeves' talk (video): [Transparency through data](https://www.youtube.com/watch?v=zznwKCifC1A)
+On the subject of DSLs, watch James Reeves' excellent talk (video): [Transparency through data](https://www.youtube.com/watch?v=zznwKCifC1A)

 ## It does Event Sourcing

 How did that error happen, you puzzle, shaking your head ruefully?
 What did the user do immediately prior?
 What